A Mother’s Love in the Absence of Reciprocity

 You are allowed to choose peace over pursuit.

-And your love is given freely and sincerely it can never be wasted.
+Love that is given freely and sincerely is never wasted.

 Dr J